 DURABLE MATERIALS – Though all air pads can potentially puncture, the SLX is built with lightweight double ripstop nylon fabric and lamination that improves it’s tear-strength.
 The materials are heavier than those used in many competing sleeping pads and it feels like this pad will last a very long time if treated with care.

-WARM - Big Agnes doesn't list R-values, but they rate the SLX down to 32°F (0°C), which we think is about right.
+WARM – Big Agnes lists an R-value of 3.2, and they rate the SLX down to 32°F (0°C) which we think is about right.
 Other companies tend to exaggerate in this area, but Big Agnes thankfully does not.
 The SLX offers plenty of warmth and insulating value for above-freezing, 3-season backpacking, and we appreciate their straightforwardness.

 A BIT NARROW – Though the large side rails are nice for keeping you centered, they do have a minor drawback.
 They make the SLX seem extra narrow, though it has average dimensions, because the side rails are thick and rounded.
 If your arms fall off, (which is common when using regular-width pads), the drop is exaggerated by the thickness, and could be annoying.
 We recommend that back sleepers, who might find the arm-drop issue particularly disconcerting, bump up to the Wide size to provide adequate space for arms to rest at the sides.
 Tall people may also want to bump up to the Wide/Long size as the Regular SLX seems a bit tight lengthwise as well.